nkayat/Simple_Calc/README.md

 # New Project

- This Project was Created from local System.
+ This Project was Created from local System,created by nitin kayat.